ayonli/ngrpc/README.md

 ### About Process Management

-A server app may be automatically respawned if it is crashed, but this behavior requires at least one server app is still running.
-If our project only have one app that serves as a server, this feature will not function.
+A server app may be automatically respawned if it is crashed, but this behavior requires at least one app is still running.
+If our project only have one app, this feature will not function.

 On the other hand, the CLI tool only works for the app instance, if the process contain other objects that prevent the process to exit, the `stop` command won't be able to terminate the process.